system76/docs/_articles/lemu7-bios.md

 ---

 This BIOS update enables VT-x for virtualization on your Lemur.
-These instructions only apply to the Lemur 7 hardware.
+These instructions only apply to the Lemur 7.
 They do not apply to any other model of computer we sell.

 ---